gjvnq/cptml/README.md

 </:base64>
 ```

-Will be "seen" by the DOM as:
+Will be "seen" by the DOM-NG as:

 ```xml
 <?xml-ng?>